openziti/ziti-tunnel-sdk-c/docker/README.md

     }
     ```

+1. Create a service associating the two configs with a role attribute like "#HelloServices"
+1. Create an identity for your client tunneler named like "MyClient" and load the identity
 1. Create an identity named like "DockerHost" and download the enrollment token in the same directory as `docker-compose.yml` i.e. "DockerHost.jwt"
-1. Create a Bind service policy assigning service binding to @DockerHost
+1. Create a Bind service policy assigning "#HelloServices" to be bound by "@DockerHost"
-1. Create a Dial service policy granting access to your client tunneler's identity
+1. Create a Dial service policy granting access to "#HelloServices" to your client tunneler's identity "@MyClient"
 1. Run the demo server

     ```bash